hippokrates1337/VibeFC/src/app/(protected)/data-intake/README.md

    ```

 2. Upload the file using the file upload area

-3. Review the variables in the import modal:
+3. Review the variables in the import modal
-   - Choose to add new variables or update existing ones
+4. Choose to add new variables or update existing ones
-   - Select matching variables for updates

-4. Apply the changes to complete the import
+5. Apply the changes to complete the import

-5. View the imported data in the data table
+6. View the imported data in the variable cards
-6. Click on a variable card to view or edit its details in a modal.
+7. Click on a variable card to view or edit its details

 ## Error Handling